-Threats of physical violence or actual physical assault, have also been considered serious misconduct and grounds for instant summary dismissal.
+Aggressive behaviour, will constitute threats of physical violence or actual physical assault, may be considered serious misconduct and grounds for instant summary dismissal.
 Despite employers adopting a zero-tolerance to violence and aggression in the workplace, a New South Wales employee was found to be unfairly dismissed after a myriad of violent behaviour, including threatening to stab her supervisor.

 Fair Work Regulation 1.07 defines serious misconduct as conduct that is willful or deliberate and that is inconsistent with the continuation of the employment contract.
 This conduct may also be conduct that causes a serious and imminent risk to the health and safety of a person or to the reputation, viability or profitability of the employer’s business.